13 Different Types of Beetles in New Jersey

 Also, they feed on items such as potatoes, tomatoes, alfalfa, grasses, and more.

-The beetles get their name from their defense mechanism.
-When scared or squeezed, they will release a liquid called Cantharidin.
+The beetles’ name comes from their defense mechanism.
+When scared or squeezed, they release a liquid called Cantharidin.

 This irritant causes blisters on contact with the skin and can cause severe irritation if ingested.